azencot-group/MSD-Benchmark/docs/methods.md

 ### Required Method
 - `train_step(epoch: int) -> dict`: A single epoch of model updates.
+- Optional: The constructor may set up additional training-specific components like loss functions.

 ### Lifecycle
 1. Initialize model and data